 Gardens: Each cottage has its own private area with table, chairs and gas barbecue.
 There is shared use of the extensive gardens with a summerhouse, outdoor chess set and swing ball.

 Swimming Pool: At the centre of the complex the 16th Century Grade II listed, thatched barn houses a large 13 x 5 metre heated indoor swimming pool and has exposed beams and stained glass windows, with sauna, shower and wc The pool, with an average year round temperature of 30c, is available for all guests and it may be used between 11.00am to 16.00pm.
 Lockable bike storage available next to Managers Office.
+Please note the pool will not be available from 4th - 15th March 2019 due to maintenance.

 There is no lifeguard, so an adult must supervise children at all times and nobody can use the pool area on their own.